Abdalá Bucaram Jr.: Family

 Bucaram's father is Abdalá Bucaram Ortiz, a populist who was President of Ecuador from 10 August 1996, to 6 February 1997, when he was ousted by the Congress of Ecuador for alleged "mental incapacity".

 Marriage and sons

-He married in 2005 with TV host an assemblywoman Gabriela Pazmiño, with whom he has four children: Dalia, Maria Gabriela, Abdala and Charlotte.
+He married in 2005 to TV host and assemblywoman Gabriela Pazmiño, with whom he has four children: Dalia, Maria Gabriela, Abdala and Charlotte.

 Education

 Bucaram studied law at the Metropolitan University of Ecuador.
 Later, he transferred to the Cooperative University of Colombia in Quito where he graduated with a degree in law from the courts of the Republic in 2008.

-After graduating as a lawyer, Bucaram specialized in Constitutional Law at the Universidad de Salamanca of Spain in 2013.
-He continued his studies and pursued a master's degree in Political Management from George Washington University.
+After graduating as a lawyer, Bucaram specialized in constitutional law at the Universidad de Salamanca of Spain in 2013.
+He continued his studies and pursued a master's degree in political management from George Washington University.

-Bucaram also fulfilled seminars at the University of Alicante, University of Salamanca, and George Washington University.
+Bucaram also completed seminars at the University of Alicante, University of Salamanca, and George Washington University.

 Sport career

-As a football player his position was as a midfielder for several clubs in South America.
+As a football player, his position was as a midfielder for several clubs in South America.